John Reilly (singer): Biography

 posthumously, they are now reaching a larger audience than ever before.

-A Plaque commemorating John Reilly was unveiled outside Grehans old pub in 2014 by the Grehan Sisters (Francis, Marie & Helen).
-The proceeds of a Concert given by Christy Moore and the Grehan Sisters in Boyle in 2014 financed the erection of the Plaque for John Reilly.
+A plaque commemorating John Reilly was unveiled outside Grehan's old pub in 2014 by the Grehan Sisters (Francis, Marie & Helen).
+The proceeds of a concert given by Christy Moore and the Grehan Sisters in Boyle in 2014 financed the erection of the plaque for John Reilly.
 In October 2018, both John Reilly and Tom Munnelly (who died in 2007) were posthumously inducted into the Irish Traditional Music Hall of Fame at the RTÉ Radio 1 Folk Awards.